chuckbutler/charm-storm-twitter/README.markdown

 * rts.storm.workers: is the number of nodes in your storm cluster that will be consumed to perform the topology.
 If you deploy less than this number of nodes, the topology will fail to run and let you know you exhausted the resources.
 * rts.storm.zkhosts: this is the entry point of the kafka_spout.
 The Storm topology will ask your ZooKeeper cluster which source it can consumer.
 On the other side (kafka server/broker) you can only mention 1 server even if you run a HA ZooKeeper cluster.
 So make sure to input the same or you may end up with a problem where your Kafka Producers are not declared to the topology.
 Obviously this doesn't scale to production (yet) but it will be OK for demonstrations and PoCs.
-* rts.storm.webserv: <Full HTTP URL of the node.js app>
+* rts.storm.webserv: <Full HTTP URL of the node.js app>.
 * rts.storm.kafka_topic: Name of the twitter feed you set.
-Do not change this if you use my configuration as it is hard coded in the Kafka configuration.
+Do not change this if you use my configuration as it is hard coded in the Kafka configuration for now.
 * rts.storm.hdfs_output_dir: Folder where the output of the topology will be stored.
-Note this requires the Storm Nodes to be located on the same filesystem as the HDFS nodes. rts.storm.hdfs_output_file: Name of the output file.
+Note this requires the Storm Nodes to be located on the same filesystem as the HDFS nodes.
+* rts.storm.hdfs_output_file: Name of the output file.
 Node how you can use variables from this very same configuration file.
+This requires the Storm Workers to be colocated on HDFS nodes.
+Current status of the charms for Hadoop prevent this to happen for now.

 ### Other configuration points